 The COMPANY shall provide the service under this Agreement within the agreed scope, based on the specified Man/Day framework.

-Scope of Service: The project will be executed based on the scope detailed in Annex-2 and mutually agreed upon.

 Prerequisites required from CLIENT: The SAP product licenses, and access information required for the project will be provided by the CLIENT.

 Financial Provisions